raforg/rawhide/README.md

 have the characters `\` or `"` in their path, but even then, there would be a race condition between the time that you check and the time that you use the nested `rh`.
-In general, nested uses of *rh* are only safe when %s or %S is used as a separate command line argument (after `--`), and not as part of the search criteria expression.
+In general, nested uses of *rh* are only safe when %s or %S is used as a separate command line argument, and not as part of the search criteria expression.

 The same, but for a single filesystem only (shorter, less slow, but still very slow, and still unsafe):